30 Healthy Habits Fit People Live By

-In the same way that one piece of cheesecake won’t make you fat, eating one salad won’t instantly make you thin.
-On the contrary, it’s the healthy habits we choose to do every day that add up and get us closer to our goals or backs us further away from them.
+In the same way that one piece of cheesecake won't make you immediately pack on the pounds, eating one salad won't instantly make the unwanted pounds melt away.
+On the contrary, it's the healthy habits we choose to do every day that add up and get us closer to our goals or backs us further away from them.

 But it doesn't have to be hard, either!
 A few small tweaks to your daily routine is all you need to help kick your butt into gear and to keep it moving.

 Hydrating first thing in the morning is one of the best healthy habits to adopt, and the best way to ensure that happens is to keep a nice tall glass of water on your nightstand.
 "I have at least 20 ounces of water as soon as I wake up," says Latoya Julce, New York City-based trainer and 305 Fitness instructor.
 "It helps cleanse my digestive system and prepare it for the day."

 Not black with whole milk and honey.
 Not sugary, bottled concoctions.
 Green tea, plain and simple!
 The EGCG—a super potent nutrient found almost exclusively in green tea—has been shown to help break down fat and discourage new fat cells.
 A tea-diet revolution is the next big thing, author Kelly Choi explains in the book The 7-Day Flat-Belly Tea Cleanse, in which test panelists lost up to 10 pounds in a week.